CPA Australia’s Best Practice Program

 What are the complying quality control manuals for accounting firms?

-This standard requires public practices to establish and specify their quality control policies and procedures.
+This standard requires public practices to establish and maintain a System of Quality Management for non-assurance services.
 This should give the accounting body assurance that the firm and its personnel are complying with professional standards, ethical requirements, and other applicable legal and regulatory requirements.

 APES 325 (Risk Management for Firms)